Volvo C40 Recharge SUV review

 Volvo’s subscription service puts everything into one handy (albeit expensive) monthly payment, including VED (road tax) and MOT inspections, which sounds great until you realise that the car is free to tax because it’s electric and the car will only need an MOT at the end of your 36-month contract.
 Servicing and maintenance is also included but again, this should be far cheaper than a petrol or diesel car.
 Volvo even says the electric motors are sealed for life and maintenance-free, so you may question the value-for-money of the subscription deal.

-The subscription does include 30 days’ insurance is included and the Volvo C40 Recharge is likely to sit in a high insurance group.
-The XC40 Recharge sits in groups 41-42 out of 50, so make sure to get a quote before you buy.
+The subscription does include 30 days’ insurance and the Volvo C40 Recharge sits in a high insurance group.
+Standard single-motor Recharge models range from groups 37 to 39 out of 50, while both Twin C40 models in Plus or Ultimate trim sit in group 43, so make sure to get a quote before you buy.
 It’s worth noting that the Tesla Model Y is in the top group and will be even more expensive to insure, however.

 Engines, drive & performance

-At launch, only the range-topping Twin Pro version is offered.
+At launch, only the range-topping Twin Pro version was offered.
 This is a familiar powertrain and features an electric motor on each axle to give four-wheel drive.
 The result is 402bhp and a 0-62mph time of just 4.7 seconds - and we suspect that figure is conservative.
-It’ll only be beaten when the Tesla Model Y Performance launches in mid-2022.

 Not that the Volvo C40 Recharge Twin Pro is designed to be a sports car.
 The steering is light and short of feel, and picking one of the more dynamic driving modes doesn’t add much excitement.
 As a result, it feels like the huge performance is a bit unnecessary, and perhaps even over-the-top.
 The C40 might make more sense when less powerful versions join the range later on.